Fred V. Brown is currently in his fifth term as 8th District Councilmember. He before represented the district from 1994

 About district 8

 The eighth council district is comprised of several neighborhoods, each with a distinct character.
-Public spaces within the area include: Gainesway Park, River Hill Park, Hartland Park and Berry Hill Park.
-The district also has the Gainesway Community Center and the Tates Creek Golf Course & Aquatic Center.
+Public spaces within the area include: Gainesway Park, River Hill Park, Hartland Park and Berry Hill Park; as well as, the Gainesway Community Center and the Tates Creek Golf Course & Aquatic Center.

 Unique to the eighth council district is the Tates Creek School campus, which has elementary, middle and high schools within walking distance from each other.
-The Academy for Leadership at Millcreek Elementary is also in the district as well.
+The Academy for Leadership at Millcreek Elementary is also in the district, off Appian Way.

 Created in the late 1950s through the late 1970s, the eighth council district has a strong sense of community pride and tradition.